 So those are his own crimes.

-In February of 74, Dean was disbarred for in Virginia for his unethical, unprofessional, unwarranted conduct in all things Watergate affair.
+In February of 74, Dean was disbarred in Virginia for his unethical, unprofessional, unwarranted conduct in all things Watergate affair.

 New York Times reported that.

-He moved on from his legal career to become a full-time frequent critic of only Republican presidents, a frequent frequent critic of George W. Bush.
+He moved on from his legal career to become a full-time frequent critic of only Republican presidents, a frequent critic of George W. Bush.

 And he's saying the same thing about Trump.

-Now I don't know what his legal expertise is.
+Now, I don't know what his legal expertise is.

-So it seems to me to be a big act and a big show, and a guy that has an agenda and is going to say the things on the people on that committee want to hear.
+So it seems to me to be a big act and a big show, and a guy that has an agenda and is going to say the things that people on that committee want to hear, but he has no factual basis to be there except to put on a show for the Democrats.

-The FBI at the time referred to Dean as the master manipulator and of the cover-up in the Watergate scandal.
+The FBI at the time referred to Dean as the master manipulator of the cover-up in the Watergate scandal.

 The special counsel at the time found 19 material discrepancies between Dean's sworn testimony and the White House recordings.

-Think of it, he lied, which was provable because there were actual recordings that contradicted his own statements 19 times.
+He lied, which was provable because there were actual recordings that contradicted his own statements 19 times, and he went to jail.

 So he turned state's evidence, received a reduced plea, only one count of obstruction, and was sentenced to between one and four years in prison, but he didn't do the time.